magic/magic.github.io/src/pages/index.md

-it is intended for organizational structures focused around small teams working in [programmer anarchy](https://www.youtube.com/watch?v=tIxHmsWCd7g), where every person / team is responsible for his or her own slice of the pie, with minimal oversight and minimal organizational overhead.
+it is intended for organizational structures focused around small teams working in [programmer anarchy](https://www.youtube.com/watch?v=tIxHmsWCd7g), where every person and every team is responsible for their own slice of the pie, with minimal oversight and organizational overhead.

 some call it agile.